Tax benefits of EIS for start-up companies

 Companies

-The maximum amount of investment that a qualifying company can receive in any year is capped at £5 million or £10 million for 'knowledge intensive' companies 'KIC's'.
-This limit is applied by adding up all relevant investments in a 12-month rolling period (i.e. not by reference to calendar year or the company's accounting period end).
+The maximum investment a qualifying company can receive in any year is capped at £5 million.
+This is increased to £10 million for 'knowledge intensive' companies or 'KIC's'.
+Equally important is that this limit is applied by adding all relevant investments in a 12-month rolling period.
+In other words, it not by reference to calendar year or the company's accounting period end.

 There is also a maximum lifetime limit.
-Relevant investments must not exceed £20 million for KIC's and £12 million for other companies over their lifetime.
+Therefore, relevant investments can't exceed £20 million for KIC's and £12 million for other companies over their lifetime.

 Individuals